How to Buy Tickets to the 2026 World Cup

 What Are the Basics of Purchasing World Cup Tickets?

-All tickets are officially purchased on FIFA’s website and you need an account.
+All tickets are officially purchased on FIFA’s website and you need an account/FIFA ID.

 Sales Phases